econnet/econ/econ-1.0.rst

 :da: existing

 The product does not need to be a new product type.
-An existing price and market is valuable for planning.
+An existing product price and market is valuable for planning.
 The new open development method

 - can make a difference on the market